|

 Charles Francis Jenkins had the idea of displaying moving pictures for group audiences, rather than just to individual viewers, and invented a film projector, the Phantoscope, giving his first public showing, and the earliest documented projection of a motion picture, in 1894.

 It was not a commercial success in this form, and left the way free for the Lumière brothers, Louis and Auguste, to perfect their apparatus, the Cinématographe in 1895, a portable, three-in-one device: camera, printer, and projector.
 This was the first successful projector, as well as being the apparatus that took and printed the film beforehand.
 With their Cinématographe they gave the first show of projected pictures to an audience in Paris in December 1895 and father Antoine Lumière began exhibitions of projected films before the paying public, beginning the general conversion of the medium to projection.
+The movies of the time were seen mostly via temporary storefront spaces and traveling exhibitors or as acts in vaudeville programs.
+A film could be under a minute long and would usually present a single scene, authentic or staged, of everyday life, a public event, a sporting event or slapstick.
+From 1900 Charles Pathé began film production under the Pathé-Frères brand and by 1905, Pathé was the largest film company in the world, a position it retained until World War I.

 "The Nickelodeon" opened in Pittsburgh in 1905 and with the first successful permanent theatre showing nothing but films all day long, the era of modern cinema was brought into being.
 By this date there were finally enough films several minutes long available to fill a programme running for at least half an hour, and which could be changed weekly when the local audience became bored with it.
 Other exhibitors in the United States quickly followed suit, and within a couple of years there were thousands of these nickelodeons in operation.
 The American situation led to a worldwide boom in the production and exhibition of films from 1906 onwards.